 Prioritize Long-tail Keywords.
 Voice searchers know they have to be specific if they want accurate voice search results.
 So they’re more likely to search for “where can I buy the best deep dish pizza in Pittsburgh” than they are for “pizza.”
 Make sure your retail marketing strategy emphasizes targeted, long-tail keywords that include product details and location information.

 Voice search doesn’t show any sign of slowing in popularity.
 So invest some time in optimizing your retail marketing strategies for voice search and get in on the ground floor!

 3. Make SEO Product Descriptions a Part of Your Retail Marketing Strategy

 A great way to measure how much unique content you need is to measure the default word count of a blank product page.
 Count all the words used in your navigation, sidebar, footer and any text that is present on a blank product page.
 Make sure your unique text, exceeds that “default” word count in order to have a heavier weight on unique content.

 To add more unique content and targeted keywords to each product page, include an option for customer reviews.
 This feature is a great way to leverage user-generated content.
-It will also engender more brand trust, leading to higher conversion rates.
+It will also engender more brand trust, helping to improve conversion rates.

 Improve Retail Marketing With a Better Promotion Strategy